SaiNikhil0904/web-programming-project-with-json-and-js/README.md

 For my Web Programming Project.
 I have Created a Online Book Store named as "Galore".

-The website where we can order the books.
+The website where we can purchase the books.

 In this file, I've developed a website in json & js which is replica of my first evaluation project.